Bid Audit

 filename.pdf

 No bid document available?
-That's fine — describe it in the context field above and Randy will work from that.
+That's fine — describe it in the context field above and your partner will work from that.

 No commitment.
 No credit card.
-Randy will review and reply within 48 hours.
+Your dedicated partner will review and reply within 48 hours.

 Your bid is kept strictly confidential — it is never shared or used outside this review.